gdorfsmanhopkins/NonabelianSet/readme.md

 boardLayout.js: This puts all the dots and lines on the board (not on the cards).
 It also discards cards and starts a new round.
 For some reason checkWinCondition is here too.

 animationFunctions.js: Exactly what it sounds like.
 This is the main thing I may want to rehash, because everything can only animate one at a time.
-I think the better javascripty way to do this is with arrow functions (I think this is what I was trying to do with restructuring, but I was having trouble keeping track of order of stuff).
+I think there is a better more javascripty way to do this with arrow functions (I think this is what I was trying to do with restructuring, but I was having trouble keeping track of order of stuff).

 menuScreen.js: Does nothing.